 - Production trends in different regions of the world

 - Changing patterns of food consumption

-Gain is used to make bread, pasta.
-Furthermore, grain is used to feed animals to produce meat.
-Final products such as bread, pasta, meat all have low price elasticity of demand.
+Gain is used to making bread, pasta.
+Furthermore, the grain is used to feed animals to produce meat.
+Final products such as bread, pasta, meat all have a low price elasticity of demand.
 Most empirical evidence suggests that bread, pasta, meat are price inelastic.
-Major grain exporters are located in South America, US Gulf and Australia.
-Therefore, grain have to be moved by sea, because air transport is a very expensive alternative and not feasible.
+Major grain exporters are located in South America, US Gulf, and Australia.
+Therefore, grain has to be moved by sea, because air transport is a very expensive alternative and not feasible.
 Currently, freight rates are about 6% of the final price of most traded commodities.
 Market demand is likely to be extremely inelastic with respect to changes in freight rates.
-Shipping demand curve can be represented as an almost vertical line.
-Extremely inelastic shipping market conclusion is for the shipping market as a whole.
+The shipping demand curve can be represented as an almost vertical line.
+An extremely inelastic shipping market conclusion is for the shipping market as a whole.
 In some trade routes, the demand on that route might be more sensitive to changes in that route’s freight rate.
-Shipowners always seek out trade routes which are more profitable.
-On the other hand, ability to switch a ship from one route to another at relatively short notice implies that freight rates should not get too out of line with each other.
+Shipowners always seek out trade routes that are more profitable.
+On the other hand, the ability to switch a ship from one route to another at relatively short notice implies that freight rates should not get too out of line with each other.

 - Additional tonne-miles being created near full capacity are being created by the more inefficient ships in the fleet the ones with higher variable costs.
 High variable cost ships add a lot to costs without adding that much extra to output